Hybrid parallel discrete adjoints in SU2: Methods and implementation

 We establish tests for the new hybrid AD features that are executed regularly as part of SU2's CI pipeline, which includes build tests of hybrid AD configurations as well as hybrid AD regression tests.
 The latter are derived from already established MPI-parallel AD regression tests.
 They validate the new hybrid parallel discrete adjoint features and help to maintain them as SU2 is developed further.

 We were able to hide many of the changes discussed in the previous paragraphs in SU2's abstraction layers for AD and OpenMP, which is in line with the principle that general SU2 development should not require in-depth familiarity with these topics.
 There are a two notable exceptions.
 First, the \lsttable{END_SU2_*} macros throughout the SU2 code are uncommon for OpenMP development in \cpp.
 To mitigate their maintenance effort, we introduce automatic syntax checks as part of SU2's hybrid AD build tests.
 These checks detect both missing end macros as well as mismatched pairs of opening and closing macros.
-Second, working with preaccumulations and the shared reading optimization in the context of hybrid AD requires certain awareness of the data access patterns.
-Declared no-sharing, if violated, can become a new source of data races as the SU2 code is developed further.
+Second, treating preaccumulations in the presence of sharing as well as applying the shared reading optimization discussed in \cref{sec:performance_optimizations} require certain awareness of the data access patterns.
+Assumed or declared no-sharing, if violated, can become a new source of data races as the SU2 code is developed further.

 Data races can be difficult to identify and debug, in particular if they only occur during tape evaluations, where the relation to the underlying error in the recorded code is often unclear.
 We therefore apply the thread sanitizer, a tool for the automatic detection of data races \cite{SerebryanyI2009}.
 We conduct a comprehensive analysis of SU2 and fix various data races both in the primal and in the discrete adjoint code, including violations of declared no-sharing.
 In the course of this, we introduce \lsttable{SU2_OMP_SAFE_GLOBAL_ACCESS} macros that abbreviate frequently occurring barrier-master-barrier patterns within parallel regions.